-since they are obtained by studying the limit of vanishing step size.
-However, they have small stability limits and may perform badly for bigger integration step sizes.
+The performance of the different integrators within HMC very much depends on the simulation parameters, in particular on the choice of step size.
+Minimum Error schemes achieve their best performance for small step size, since they are obtained by studying the limit of vanishing step size.
+However, they have shorter stability limits, i.e. lengths of the stability intervals, and may perform badly for bigger integration step sizes.
 Velocity Verlet schemes preserve stability for values of the step size larger than those that may be used in other integrators, but may not be competitive in situations where the step size is not chosen on grounds of stability (for instance in problems of large dimensionality where accuracy demands that the step size be small to ensure non-negligible acceptance rates).
 BCSS integrators were designed for optimizing performance for values of the step size not close to 0 and not close to the maximum stability allowed for Verlet.